 Our Women’s Fellowship group meets monthly through the year and always enjoy getting together!
-All the women of the church and their guests are invited to attend the meetings on the third Thursday of the month at noon.
+All the women of the church and their guests are invited to attend the meetings on the first Thursday of the month at noon.
 Each meeting includes devotions, lunch, a program and a brief business meeting.
 Our church women also do an annual Salad Luncheon, create dozens of delicious pies and Lefse from scratch to sell at our various fundraisers.
 In addition, there are three circle groups that also meet monthly for those interested.

 Salad Luncheon & Bazaar